LaunchCodeEducation/lchs/src/chapters/databases/db-tables.rst

 database stores a massive amount of information.
 How is this organized?

 Imagine a single table where each row corresponds to one book.
-The columns would include things like the title, the author's name, the author's biography, the publication date, the number of pages, a short summary, whether the book is available or checked out, etc.
+The columns would include things like the title, a short summary, the author's name, the author's biography, the publication date, the number of pages, whether the book is checked out, etc.

-Stuffing all of the data into one place is inefficient!
-Think about how often an author's biography would be repeated.
-There is no need to record any piece of information more than once.
+Stuffing all of the data into one place is inefficient.
+Think about how often each author's biography would be repeated!
+Just like we :ref:`DRY our code <dry-code>`, any piece of information in a database should only be recorded once.

-A better approach is to store multiple tables in the same database.
-Each one stores information relating to just one topic.
-For the library, this could include tables like ``Authors``, ``History``, ``Science Fiction``, ``eBooks``, etc. This avoids duplicate entries.
+A better approach is to create multiple tables in the same database.
+Each one holds information that falls into one category or idea.
+For the library, the tables could include ``Authors``, ``History``, ``Science Fiction``, ``eBooks``, etc. Using multiple tables avoids duplicate entries.
 We store an author's name and bio ONE time, regardless of how many books they have written.

 .. index::
    single: database; relational